zuzuliani/dgbwhitepapers/papers/ai-business-impact/index.md

 ### Classificação das atividades

-A base de atividades do framework da APQC é dividida em Categorias, Grupos de Processos e Processos.
+O framework da APQC divide as atividades em Categorias, Grupos de Processos e Processos.

 [CASCADE][1][LEVEL 1][CATEGORY][Represents the highest level of process in the enterprise in general groupings such as manage customer service, supply chain, finance, and human capital.]
 [CASCADE][2][LEVEL 2][PROCESS GROUP][Groups of processes that are part of executing a category.
 Examples include perform after sales repairs, procurement, accounts payable, recruit/source, and develop sales strategy.]